wethegit/sweet-potato/README.md

 ## Javascript

 All `.js` files will be transpiled and bundled with [esbuild](https://esbuild.github.io/) with the assumption that you are supporting modern browsers that have support for [ESM](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules).
-Files outside the `pages/` folder won't generate an output but they will still be prettified and linted.
+Files outside the `pages/` folder won't generate an output.
 Vendor and any other scripts that don't require bundling should be placed inside `public/` in the root of the project.

 ### Usage